 7B Time Limit for Zoning Appeal

 Petersen stated that the shorter the time allowed the better as it is costly to allow these things to drag out.
 Grobbel stated the reason he asked Millar for advice was to see if there was any case law regarding the matter.
-Grobbel stated that it is the PC’s judgement call whether to go with 30 or 45 days being the time limit for an appeal.
+Grobbel stated that it is the PC’s judgment call whether to go with 30 or 45 days being the time limit for an appeal.
 He stressed compliance over enforcement is our goal.
 All PC members stated 30 days was sufficient and all were in favor of proposing this later with the other proposed issues.
 (Shall vs May and building and structure definitions.)

 7C Shall Vs May

 The change from Shall to May is recommended by Millar and the PC.
-Also the word “body” will be removed from this section after the Township Board in the first part of the new language.
+Also, the word “body” will be removed from this section after the Township Board in the first part of the new language.

 7D Zoning Administrator and Municipal Infractions